 There are lots of delicious meat-free recipes available online which are very simple to prepare.
 Whenever you discover that you are enjoying vegetarian dishes, take it to the next level and increase the number of meatless days and save more.

 Try this crowd-pleasing, picky-eater-pleasing vegetarian lasagna that is also super budget-friendly.

 Buy Meat in Bulk and Freeze It

 When buying meat, seafood, and poultry, purchase in bulk to save you money.
 Package the meat into small portions and freeze what you are not using in the next several days.
 This is the best cost-effective way to do it.
-Also, buying meat on sale is perfectly fine as well.
+Buying meat on sale is perfectly fine as well.

 Focus on The Less Processed Groceries